xames3/smart/docs/source/projects/xsnumpy.rst

         thought, how hard could it be?
 Just slap together a few initialisers, right?
 But, as always, reality gave me a proper wake-up call.
-It wasn't just about making arrays appear; it was about ensuring they worked seamlessly with the whole system |dash| shapes, data types, and all.
+It wasn't just about making arrays appear; it was about ensuring they worked seamlessly with the whole system; shapes, data types, and all.

         - **array()**